sudo87/cloudstack-installer/README.md

 | **Privileges** | Root / `sudo` |
 | **Virtualization** | Hardware virtualization (Intel VT-x / AMD-V) |

+> ⚠️ **Important:** During zone deployment, the installer will connect to KVM hosts via SSH.
+> Make sure **root SSH login with password** is enabled on any KVM host you want to add.

 ---

 ## ✅ Validated Operating Systems